nourey/Vizio-AI-Case-Study/README.md

 ### 6. RAG Extension
 **Folder:** [`RAG Extension/`](RAG%20Extension/)

-System design for extending the matching pipeline with a Retrieval-Augmented Generation layer.
+System design for extending the matching pipeline with a Retrieval Augmented Generation layer.
 Covers what data to index, retrieval strategy, and how RAG complements the structured scoring approach.

 - [`System.md`](RAG%20Extension/System.md)